awsdocs/amazon-ec2-user-guide-windows/doc_source/requesting-ebs-volume-modifications.md

 }
 ```

 Modifying volume size has no practical effect until you also extend the volume's file system to make use of the new storage capacity\.
-For more information, see [Extending a Windows File System after Resizing a Volume](recognize-expanded-volume-windows.md)\.
+For more information, see [Extending a Windows File System After Resizing a Volume](recognize-expanded-volume-windows.md)\.

 ## Initializing Elastic Volumes Support \(If Needed\)<a name="initialize-modification-support"></a>